RTEMS/rtems-docs/c-user/event/directives.rst

 .. rubric:: NOTES:

-This directive shall be called by a task.
-Calling this directive from interrupt context is undefined behaviour.

 This directive only affects the events specified in ``event_in``.
 Any pending events that do not correspond to any of the events specified in ``event_in`` will be left pending.